person4268/os/README.md

 Run `make iso`.
 It will require gcc and nasm, and grub to compile.

 # Running
-Run `make qemu` in one terminal and `make gdb` in another.
-Qemu will not start until gdb attaches itself.
+Run `make qemu` to start qemu.
+If you want to wait for gdb to connect, use `make qemuwait`.
+To start gdb, type `make gdb`.
+It will automatically attach and set a breakpoint for the start of the kernel.